ibm-ecm/container-samples/README.md

 If you have different userFillter and groupFilter , please update those as well

+For ldapExt.xml
+--
+In the on-premises configuration, you add the external user LDAP server in the Administration Console for Content Platform Engine and in IBM Content Navigator.
+In the container environment, you add the external server as an additional ldapExt.xml file in the configuration overrides directory for each component.

+    .
+The 2 LDAP XML files must be present in the /configDropins/override directory for Content Platform Engine, IBM Content Navigator, and for the external share container

+    .
+The realm name in the LDAPext.xml file must be the same in each copy, and must be different from the realm name in the original ldap_AD.xml or ldap_TDS.xm file.

 2. Download the corresponding datasource XML files to the configuration store which created for ES.